InderpreetMetla/popt/nlp/ipopt/README.txt

 The mex files for IPOPT are required to be placed within this folder.
+Create a folder within this directory called /ipopt that contains all of the mex files.

-It is highly recommended that the user obtain pre-compiled IPOPT mex files to interface with MATLAB.These are available from:
+It is highly recommended that the user obtain pre-compiled IPOPT mex files to interface with MATLAB.
+These are available from:

 https://www.coin-or.org/download/binary/Ipopt/